 2 C sour cream, room temperature

-Prepare/measure ingredients first and read through the recipe beforehand.
+I like to prepare/measure all ingredients first and recommend reading through the recipe before starting.

-In a dutch oven or large heavy pot, melt ½ cup of butter and saute the onions over low heat until translucent (2-3 minutes).
+In a dutch oven or large heavy pot, melt ½ cup butter and add the chopped onions - cook over low heat until onion is translucent (2-3 minutes).
 To the same pot, add flour and dijon mustard.
-Continuously stir over low heat until the mixture thickens slightly (5-7 minutes).
+Stir continuously over low heat until the mixture thickens slightly and there are no lumps (5-7 minutes).
 Remove from heat.

 Fold in sour cream, grated cheese, and green beans.
-Taste the mixture and season with salt and pepper.
-(Remember, cheese can be salty, so always taste before seasoning.)
+Because cheese can be salty, taste the mixture and season with salt and pepper to your preference.

-If you are using a dutch oven, you may cook the casserole in it.
+If you are using a dutch oven, you may bake the green bean casserole in it.
 Otherwise, pour the green bean mixture into a well-buttered 9x13 casserole dish.
-Top with bread crumbs and dot with remaining 2 tablespoons of butter, cover and bake at 350-degrees for 25 minutes.
+Top with bread crumbs and dot with remaining 2 tablespoons of butter (or less), cover and bake at 350-degrees for 25 minutes.
 Uncover and continue baking for 20-25 minutes until the bread crumbs are golden brown and the mixture is bubbling.
 Allow to rest for 15 minutes before serving.
 This casserole is just as delicious eaten cold from the fridge the next day (or added to a gobbler sandwich).

 Don’t forget the whole cranberry marmalade this year!
 Flaim Farms is offering cranberries by the quart.